parse-community/docs/Migrating-an-Existing-Parse-App.md

 April 28 marks three months since the shutdown was announced.
 Migrating your data is just the first step in the migration process.
 Our engineering team is placing higher priority on addressing [any issues that are raised](http://parse.com/help#report) by customers that initiate the database migration process before April 28.
 After that date, we will shift our resources to focus on providing support to developers migrating their apps to Parse Server.

-If an app has not had its database migrated by April 28, we will assume the owner does not plan to migrate the app or they do not consider the app to be important.
-Traffic to these apps may be de-prioritized as we shift our focus to production apps that are being migrated according to our recommended schedule.
+If you do not migrate your database by April 28, we will assume you do not consider the app's migration to be a high priority.
+Traffic to your app may be de-prioritized as we shift our focus to serving production apps that are being migrated according to our recommended schedule.

 # Visual Overview